Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the far region on Kerr

 \begin{corollary}[Pointwise decay in the far region for Maxwell] Under the assumptions of Proposition~\ref{prop:kerr-far-energy-decay-maxwell} and for $k\ge 6$, there exist $R\gg1$ such that for every $0<\delta<1$ one can find $C=C(M,a,k,\delta)$ with the following property: for all $(\tau,r,\omega)$ with $r\ge R$,

 \end{corollary}

-\begin{proof} Pointwise decay for the Maxwell system in the full subextremal Kerr exterior (after Coulomb subtraction) follows from the Teukolsky estimates for the extreme spin-$\pm1$ components \cite[Theorem~A]{SRTTeukolskyPhys} together with the reconstruction and transport identities for the middle components (see, for instance, \cite{BenomioTeixeiraMaxwellKerr}) in the homogeneous case.
-The extension to the inhomogeneous system $\nabla^{\mu}G_{\mu\nu}=J_{\nu}$ follows by the same argument (or, equivalently, a Duhamel representation), with the contribution of the current controlled by $\|J\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
+\begin{proof} Pointwise decay for the Maxwell system in the slowly rotating Kerr exterior, after Coulomb subtraction, follows from the slowly rotating Maxwell asymptotic theory of the estimates of \cite{AnderssonBlueMaxwellSlowKerr}, together with the reconstruction of the Coulomb-subtracted radiative components.
+The extension to the inhomogeneous system $\nabla^{\mu}G_{\mu\nu}=J_{\nu}$ follows from the inhomogeneous Maxwell estimate in Proposition~\ref{prop:kerr-far-energy-decay-maxwell}, equivalently from Duhamel's formula, with the contribution of the current controlled by $\|J\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
 Restricting to $\{r\ge R\}$ yields \eqref{eq:kerr-far-pointwise-maxwell}. \end{proof}